Shuru05/Job-portal/README.md

 5.spring boot
 6.mysql

-open the backend with any ide you like and run it. go to the folder containing index.html, and open cmd there and type http-server-o
+open mysql database and create database named jobportal. open the backend with any ide you like and run it. go to the folder containing index.html, and open cmd there and type http-server-o. this generates a link with port no. go to your favourite browser and paste the generated link.